rnagumo/Resume/about.md

   * Development of machine learning system (Apr.
 2019 - present)

+    * Developed machine learning prediction system for the industrial time-series data on AWS SageMaker, which achieved 5% accuracy improvement by collaborating with a data scientist.

     * Developed a machine learning auto-training system for battery state estimation on Azure Functions in Python and C#, which can handle more than 10 million data.

-    * Developed machine learning prediction system for the industrial time-series data on AWS SageMaker, which achieved 5% accuracy improvement by collaborating with a data scientist.
+    * Developed a machine learning inference system for real-time estimation of the battery states running on Docker Compose.

-    * Surveyed recent progress on deep generative models and implemented over 20 models using PyTorch.

   * Data analysis for machine learning application (Apr.
 2017 - Mar.
 2019)